feyeandal/feye.website/data/blog/OSMPH-holds-face-to-face-mapathon.md

 ![OSMPH2022-mapathon](/static/images/OSMPH_2022.jpg)

-We started the event by giving a short introduction about ourselves since there were new members of the community.
-It was followed by a series of mapa-talks, such as the introduction of OSM (and the local community) by Feye Andal, a community-managed marine protected area (MPA) mapping project by [Maning Sambale](https://www.openstreetmap.org/user/maning/), and the Rosas Murals project by Aaliyah Sambale. _We were supposed to go out and walk along Katipunan Avenue to conduct mobile mapping using Organic Maps, unfortunately, rains started to pour._
+We started the event by introducing ourselves since there are new members of the community.
+It was followed by a series of mapa-_talks_, such as the introduction of OSM (and the local community) by Feye Andal, a community-managed marine protected area (MPA) mapping project by [Maning Sambale](https://www.openstreetmap.org/user/maning/), and the Rosas Murals project by Aaliyah Sambale. _We were supposed to go out and walk along Katipunan Avenue to conduct mobile mapping using Organic Maps, unfortunately, rains started to pour._

 I gave a short presentation about OSM and its practical applications.
 Nothing too fancy and technical as I did not want to overwhelm the participants just yet :) Deck [here](https://www.canva.com/design/DAEVtt4e3J0/2teqtDyBOuP-OKu5qcs40Q/watch?utm_content=DAEVtt4e3J0&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)!